Fostoria Glass Company

-Fostoria was one of the first glass companies in the nation to start a program of national advertising beginning in 1924, and was first to produce complete dinner services in crystal.
-The company expanded its operations from their regular line of blown, etched and pressed patterns to providing glass with government seals and other custom works.
-Every president in the United States from Eisenhower to Reagan ordered glassware from the company, and its powerful presence made it the largest maker of handmade glassware in the nation.
-At its peak in the 1950’s, Fostoria employed nearly 1,000 and produced over eight million pieces of glass annually.
+Fostoria Glass was one of the first in the nation to start a national advertising program in 1924 and was the first to produce complete dinner services in crystal.
+Its powerful presence made it the largest maker of handmade glassware in the nation and at its peak in the 1950s, the company employed nearly 1,000, producing over eight million pieces of glass annually.